 Completed first throw of the fascial plication suture.

 Beginning of the second throw of the fascial plication suture.
-Note again that the needle entry occurs at 90 degrees to the fat and ...
+Note again that the needle entry occurs at 90 degrees to the fat and that the ...